MinersBuddy/.github/profile/Readme.md

 ### *Your Ultimate Companion for DGMS & Mining Certifications*

-> Built for every mining student who dreams of cracking their certification — we don't just provide content, we **prepare you to succeed**.
+> Built for every mining student who dreams of cracking their exam — we don't just provide content, we **prepare you to succeed**.

 ---